crs4/AtlantaNet/README.md

 3D viewer and evaluation metrics are based on the code provided by HorizonNet(https://github.com/sunset1995/HorizonNet) .

 **News, 2020-08-31** - Data splitting and pre-trained models updated.
-See informations.
+See instructions about pre-trained models.

 **Method Pipeline overview**:
 ![](assets/overview.jpg)